 This is something we, like many travelers, make an effort to do regardless of where we’re headed.
 My daughter was born in Hong Kong but every time we go I can find more age-appropriate, educational things for her to do.
 We made our first trip to the Big Buddha last spring and found new-to-her museum.
 Next time I think I’ll take her to more temples and perhaps the UNESCO Geoparks.

 The brilliant thing is with apps and travel books geared toward kids, drumming up tidbits of knowledge to chat about during a family vacation is easier than it used to be!

-There are brilliant people all over the world who for one reason or another did not have the opportunity to travel as children.
-And, of course, there are those who benefitted tremendously because they did.
+There are brilliant people all over the world who, for one reason or another, did not have the opportunity to travel as children.
+And, of course, there are those who benefited tremendously because they did.
 Remember that global citizens can be raised with good parenting close to home or afar.
 Either choice you make is likely a good one for your family.